 * An automated email will be sent to our office notifying us of your electronic payment.
 You will also receive confirmation and receipt for your payment via email.

-All questions about your bill can be directed via email to firstname.lastname@example.org or by calling our office (952) 405-2050 extension 2054.
-Clients can also inquire about their bill directly with their attorney or the paralegal assigned to their case.
+All questions about your bill can be directed via email to email@example.com or by calling our office (952) 405-2050 extension 2058.
+Clients can also inquire about their bill directly with their attorney, any paralegal, or legal assistant.

 There is never a charge for billing inquiries or assistance with payment processing.